 Head Housekeeper jobs involve the management of the entire Housekeeping department in a hotel.
 Head Housekeepers can also go by other titles, including Housekeeping Manager, Director of Housekeeping and Executive Housekeeper.

-Head Housekeeper jobs primarily includes ensuring the cleanliness of a hotel, from public areas (including foyers, hallways, restaurants and event rooms) to individual bedrooms and bathrooms to back of house areas, including offices and corridors.
+Head Housekeeper jobs primarily include ensuring the cleanliness of a hotel, from public areas (including foyers, hallways, restaurants and event rooms) to individual bedrooms and bathrooms to back of house areas, including offices and corridors.
 Other core functions of a Head Housekeepers job include recruitment, training and development, rota planning, budgeting, stock control and liaising with suppliers.

-Head Housekeeper duties and responsibilities
+Head Housekeeper duties and responsibilities:

 The primary responsibility in any Head Housekeeper job is to ensure that all rooms and public areas are thoroughly cleaned, presentable and ready to welcome new guests.
 It is a Head Housekeepers task to allocate daily cleaning duties and issue items such as keys, linen and cleaning materials to Housekeepers (who are also often referred to as Room Attendant, Cleaners, Floor Housekeepers and Housekeeping Assistants).
 The main function of this is to ensure that the cleaning standards set by the hotel are met and guests’ expectations exceeded.

 A major aspect of the role is to liaise and meet with the other department heads and managers to ensure the smooth running of the hotel or venue.
-Often the Head Housekeeper will be the first to be aware of damage or safety issues which need to be discussed and it is their responsibility to report it in a timely and accurate fashion.
+Often the Head Housekeeper will be the first to be aware of damage or safety issues that need to be discussed and it is their responsibility to report it in a timely and accurate fashion.

 In large establishments, they may manage many Housekeepers and Supervisors, while in smaller hotels, there may only be a handful.
 In either case, the job involves teamwork, motivating and managing staff and on occasions will involve doing the actual cleaning themselves.